Defining $\mathbb{Z}$ in $\mathbb{Q}$: The proof of Theorem 1

 To prove the converse inclusion $T_{a,b}\supseteq \bigcap_{p\in\Delta_{a,b}}{\mathbb Z}_{(p)}$, let us first compute $U_p$ for the primes $p\leq 11$:

 For each $p\in {\mathbb P}\cup\{\infty\}$ define $V_p\subseteq {\mathbb Z}_p$ as follows:

-(We define ${\mathbb Z}_\infty$ to be the real interval $[-4,4]\subseteq {\mathbb R}$.)\\ By Fact {\bf (b)}, Fact {\bf (c)}, Observation \ref{pinDelta} together with an easy direct calculation in the cases $p=3,5,7,11$ and, for $p=2$, by the second table in the appendix, one always has
+(We define ${\mathbb Z}_\infty$ to be the real interval $[-4,4]\subseteq {\mathbb R}$.)\\ By Fact {\bf (b)}, Fact {\bf (c)}, Observation \ref{pinDelta} together with an easy direct calculation in the cases $p=3,5,7,11$ and, for $p=2$, by the table below, one always has